CALIFORNIA HIGHWAY PATROL

 Shown below are other views of the "dual" Maxar motorcycle radio unit itself.

 I do not have information on what the electronic sirens were during the 1977 to late 1980's period.
 Presumably a version of the Federal Signal MPA-2 but if you have this information, please let me know!
+By the 1990's the siren amplifiers were the PA500 series shown below.

 As a general rule, the motorcycle officers did not carry hand-held radios prior to 1996, because the motorcycles did not feature the "Extender" mobile repeater as the patrol cars did.
 However, in some urban areas and special applications, from approximately 1979-1996, some officers were equipped with a low band GE "MPE" style radio on the same 42 MHz channels as the radio on the motorcycle.
 These hand-helds would have been no longer needed by approx. 1996 when VHF Extender units were added to motorcycles.

 The photos below, taken in San Francisco during the October 1989 Loma Prieta earthquake, show a motorcycle officer wearing the GE PE (or MPE) series low band portable radio.
 Note that the PE series is essentially a 1970's radio, however the MPR radios which replaced the PE, as used on high band for the patrol car officers starting in 1981, were not made in a low band version and thus useless for the motorcycle officers.
 The long and cumbersome low band PE antenna is obvious in the photo.
 My experience with these radios was that the range was quite poor, especially with the flexible short rubber antenna.
-I will add a photo of the radio itself when I get a chance to dig one out!
-8/2011

 Photo courtesy of New York Times

 From 1996, once the extender units were installed in the motorcycles, the motorcycle officers carried the same handheld radios as the patrol car officers did.
-Initally this would have been the GE MPS and then the Motorola HT1000 unit.
+Initially, this would have been the GE MPS and then the Motorola HT1000 unit.

 GE RANGR MOTORCYCLE RADIOS, 1989-PRESENT